Skip to content

 Sentence 2:Ich habe keine Lust.

-With trotzdem:Heute arbeite ich im Garten, obwohl ich keine Lust habe.
+With trotzdem:Heute arbeite ich im Garten, trotzdem habe ich keine Lust.

 With obwohl:Obwohl ich keine Lust habe, arbeite ich heute im Garten.